 Determine if there are any areas on site (e.g., log landing areas) that are congested and where physical distancing requirements might be difficult to maintain.

-Create rules for any work that requires workers to be within two metres of each other, this could include the use non-medical masks (surgical masks for some sites).
+Create rules for any work that requires workers to be within two metres of each other, this could include requiring workers to wear masks.

 Ensure that any indoor work (e.g., at tree nurseries, at work camp buildings, etc.) is conducted in a space that is well ventilated.